jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 by the inability to publicly
 disclose vulnerabilities (down
 from 17% in 2022\), showing
-hackers adaptability and
+hackers’ adaptability and
 willingness to work within
 these constraints.
 How your industry
 compares against the top